List of Bewitched characters: Gladys Kravitz

 Gladys Kravitz (née Gruber) (Alice Pearce, Sandra Gould after Pearce's death) is Samantha and Darrin's nosy neighbor who lives across the street.
 She often witnesses incidents of witchcraft, but never can convince her husband Abner of what she saw.
-The Alice Pearce version of Gladys Kravitz was nosy and confused, but generally good-hearted and was often friends with the Stephenses.
-The Sandra Gould version was more mean-spirited and very much an antagonist to the Stephenses.
+The Alice Pearce version of Gladys Kravitz was nosy and confused, but generally good-hearted and was often friends with the Stephenses; Samantha and Gladys were particularly friendly, and were seen together at lunches and social events.
+Though she sees many strange events, and connects Samantha with many of them, Pearce's version of Gladys doesn't actually bear ill-will to Samantha.
+By contrast, the Sandra Gould version of Gladys Kravitz was more mean-spirited and very much an antagonist to the Stephens -- she was convinced Samantha was responsible for the strange events she kept witnessing, and was determined to expose her.

 Despite being a secondary character, the name "Gladys Kravitz" has gained wide societal use as a synonym for an annoying busybody.

 Abner Kravitz

-Abner Kravitz (George Tobias) is Gladys's retired husband.
-He doesn't believe the stories his wife tells about Samantha being a witch.
-By the time she gets him to come to the window to see some magic she has just witnessed, it is all over.
+Abner Kravitz (George Tobias) is Gladys's retired husband, frequently seen reading the paper, doing a crossword, or watching a sporting event.
+He does not believe the stories his wife tells about the unusual goings-on she claims to have seen at the Stephens household—by the time she gets him to come to the window to see some magic she has just witnessed, it is invariably all over.
 His sister, Harriet (Mary Grace Canfield), stayed with him once while Gladys was out of town (around the time Alice Pearce died).
 Harriet also witnessed some behavior that caused her to share her sister-in-law's opinion of their neighbors.
 Abner again disagreed just as he always did with his wife.
 The Kravitzes did not appear in the final season (Season 8), but they were referenced.

 Aunt Clara

 Aunt Clara (Marion Lorne) is the only one of Samantha's relatives who had a truly good relationship with Darrin.
 She is Samantha's bumbling, elderly, and absent-minded but lovable aunt.
 The well-meaning Aunt Clara's spells usually backfire, and her entrances and exits are often a grand fumble, such as entering via a chimney or colliding with a wall.
 She has a collection of over 3,000 doorknobs (inspired by Lorne's real-life collection).
-Rather than recast the role after Marion Lorne died at the end of the fourth season, she was replaced in season six with Samantha's bumbling new housekeeper Esmeralda.
+Rather than recast the role after Marion Lorne died at the end of the fourth season, a new character was introduced in season six with Samantha's bumbling new housekeeper Esmeralda.